 Is Australia's smaller international student sector costing it regional influence?

-Students at the University of New South Wales Source: AAP / DEAN LEWINS
+Students enter the University of New South Wales (UNSW) in Sydney on Thursday, Sept.
+22, 2016.
+Australia's universities continue to perform strongly on a global level, with eight universities among the top 200 and 35 of its 43 universities make the list, all within the top 800, but the latest rankings offer a warning about the rise of Asian institutions.
+(AAP Image/Dean Lewins) NO ARCHIVING Source: AAP / DEAN LEWINS/AAPIMAGE

 Australia has long been considered a destination of choice for international students.
-But some experts say Australia has now lost ground when it comes to the benefits Australia could gain from overseas enrolments, and that could have implications for its regional influence
+But some experts say Australia has now lost ground when it comes to the benefits Australia could gain from overseas enrolments, and that could have implications for its regional influence.
+That story by Deborah Groarke for SBS News, produced by Praba Maheswaran for SBS Tamil.

 Share